The MGA With An Attitude

 MGA 1500 Coupe parcel shelf MGA 1600 Coupe parcel shelf

 Structure of the parcel shelf was thin plywood, similar to interior door panels, with solid wood facing bar.
 The entire assembly was covered with vinyl fabric with no exposed wood.
 The front rail would have been white on the 1500, contrasting with the interior trim color, while on the 1600 it would have been matching the color of the interior trim.
-Original coupe carpeting was always gray, except for a few early cars which were black, and a few later special order cars which were most comonly black.
+Original coupe carpeting was always gray, except for a few early cars which were black, and a few later special order cars which were most commonly black.
 Coupe rear carpeting always covered the entire rear area, wheel arches and bulkhead, but without any underlayment.

-For sound deadening and heat barrier there is an insulation pad under the heater shelf and running up the back of the front bulkhaed.
+For sound deadening and heat barrier there is an insulation pad under the heater shelf and running up the back of the front bulkhead.
 Originally make of "some flimsy yellow foam stuff that fell apart quickly", this is today commonly replaced with a pad made of closed cell foam rubber with a thick skin.

 There are far more details unique to the MGA coupe, particularly in the area of the steel roof, the cloth headliner, windshield and rear windows, and parts related to the roof to door interface.
 I am no expert on the coupe model, but I an willing to post more pictures and details here when available.
-Meanwhile I would refer anyone interrested to the book Original MGA by Anders Ditlev Clausager for glossy pictures and much more detail.
+Meanwhile I would refer anyone interested to the book Original MGA by Anders Ditlev Clausager for glossy pictures and much more detail.

 HomeBackTopnext